-- Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+- Visit http://tplinkmodem.net, and log in with your TP-Link ID and the password you set for the router. - 2.
 Go to Advanced > Network > LAN Settings page and select IPv4. - 3.
 Scroll down to locate the Address Reservation table and click Add to add an address reservation entry for your device.

 - 4. Click Scan and select the device for which you want to reserve IP address.
-Then the MAC Address and IP Address fields will be automatically filled in. - 5.
-Specify the IP address which will be reserved by the router. - 6.
+Or enter the MAC Address manually. - 5.
+Specify the IP Address which will be reserved by the router. - 6.
 Check to Enable this entry and click Save to make the settings effective.